Effects of Climate change

 Global warming causes thermal expansion of land and water.
 It also causes ice sheets to melt in icy regions of the world and mountain tops.

-Research shows that global sea level rose about 17 centimeters (6.7 inches) in the last century, and the rate in the last decade is nearly double that of the last century. —Source: climate.nasa.gov
+Research shows that the global sea level rose about 17 centimeters (6.7 inches) in the last century, and the rate in the last decade is nearly double that of the last century. —Source: climate.nasa.gov

 Changing climate may also cause the weather to become more extreme, be it droughts or violent storms and heavy rain.

 Climate change also distorts the natural habitats and lives of many plants and animals.
 For example, the survival of polar bears and penguins in icy regions are in danger, as they cannot survive anywhere else.
-Other plants and animals in hot regions will die if temperatures suddenly become too cold for them.
+Other plants and animals in warmer regions will die if temperatures suddenly become too cold for them.